Frank Dunlop (director): Later career

-In 2001, Dunlop directed the world premiere of Ed Dixon's "Scenery" at Guild Hall, starring Emmy and Obie winner Marilyn Sokol and two-time Tony nominee Clive Revill.
+In 2001, Dunlop directed the world premiere of Ed Dixon's Scenery at Guild Hall, starring Emmy and Obie winner Marilyn Sokol and two-time Tony nominee Clive Revill.
 The production was produced by Steven Sendor.
 He has staged opera, including Carmen at the Royal Albert Hall, and in the summer of 2004 Jim Dale and William Atherton starred in the premiere of his adaptation of Kathrine Kressman Taylor's short epistolary novel Address Unknown at the Promenade Theatre on Broadway, again working with Steven Sendor as his producer.
-In 2007 Dunlop directed longtime friend Rosemary Harris in Éric-Emmanuel Schmitt's one-act play "Oscar and the Pink Lady" at San Diego's Old Globe Theatre.
+In 2007 Dunlop directed longtime friend Rosemary Harris in Éric-Emmanuel Schmitt's one-act play Oscar and the Pink Lady at San Diego's Old Globe Theatre.

 National Life Stories conducted an interview (C1173/20) with Dunlop on his memories of Richard Negri in 2007 for its An Oral History of Theatre Design collection held by the British Library.

+Dunlop was appointed CBE in 1977 and received the Chevalier of the Order of Arts and Literature presented to him by the French government in 1987.

+Death

+Dunlop died in Manhattan on 4 January 2026, at the age of 98.